-The Coptic Canadian History Project (CCHP) is a non-profit community outreach organization that intends to bridge the gap between public archives, immigrant communities, and academic scholars.
-It aims to identify, archive, digitize, preserve, and provide free access to source materials that reflect the knowledge, collective memory, and experiences of Egypt’s Coptic population, Coptic immigrants in Canada, and their descendants.
-We hope to raise the profile of Coptic Canadians, highlight their diverse identities and experiences, and ensure that their legacy carries well into the future.
+The Coptic Canadian History Project (CCHP) is a not-for-profit public history and community outreach organization that intends to bridge the gap between public archives, immigrant communities, and academic scholars.
+It aims to identify, archive, digitize, preserve, and democratize access to source materials that reflect the knowledge, collective memory, and experiences of Egypt’s Coptic population, Coptic immigrants, and their descendants.
+We work to raise the profile of Copts, highlight their diverse identities and experiences, and ensure that their legacy carries well into the future.

 The CCHP facilitates archival donations of personal and institutional records to the Clara Thomas Archives and Special Collections, York University Libraries.
 Details on recent donations and how to access them may be found here.
 We welcome new donors and encourage you contact us at theCCHP@gmail.com with any questions.